itsjoshuagraves/digitalgarden/content/_index.md

 # Hi, it's Joshua.

 I'm a player-coach designer who puts humans first.
 I'm also writing a book on having hard conversations at work.
 Great to meet you.

+You can email me at [hello@joshuamauldin.com](mailto:hello@joshuamauldin.com)

 ## What is this?